Replace Your Wiper Blades

 Clean Your Air/Fuel Intake System

 Do you get a crummy idle or poor engine response when you put the pedal to the metal?
 You may have soot and carbon buildup on the valves, intake manifold and throttle body assembly, as well as clogged fuel injectors.
-Shops charge $80 and up to perform a fuel induction cleaning service.
+Shops charge $100 and up to perform a fuel induction cleaning service.
 But you can do the same thing in about 30 minutes with the 3M No. 08963 Do-It-Yourself Fuel System Tune-Up Kit; $40 from amazon. com.
-Watch the instructional DVD.
-Then grab the kit, a screwdriver, goggles and rags and you’re ready to bust crud.

 Replace Headlights

 The hardest part of the job is choosing a new bulb.
 You can spend more time shopping for the bulbs than it takes to install them.
 The choices are mind-boggling.
 Every bulb manufacturer has its own confusing names for each style, making comparisons difficult.
 But it boils down to four upgrade categories—brightness level, life span, light color and energy consumption.
-See which bulb to pick and how to install a new headlight.
+Learn about your vehicle’s lights, flashers, and electrical systems.

 Fix a Leaking Valve Cover Gasket

-Replace a leaky gasket cover on a 4-cylinder engine easily and in less than an hour for less than $25.
-We show you how to fix a leaky gasket here.
+Replace a leaky gasket cover on a 4-cylinder engine easily and in less than an hour for less than $100.